Reading time: 8 minutes

 Choose the right investment mix

-Experience shows us that investors often react to a falling market by switching out of shares into cash at the bottom of the market.
+Experience teaches us that investors often react to a falling market by switching out of shares into cash at or near the bottom of the market.
 Not only do you risk crystallising your losses, but you also miss out on the upswing that inevitably follows.

-While the COVID pandemic wiped 37% off global sharemarkets in February/March 2020, the falls were much lower for well-diversified super funds.
-Even so, funds reported members switching to cash and conservative investment options throughout March and April.
+While the Covid pandemic wiped 37% off global sharemarkets in February/March 2020, the falls were much lower for well-diversified super funds.
+Even so, funds reported members switching to cash and conservative investment options throughout March and April that year.

-This was a repeat of investor behaviour during the GFC in 2007-08, after which many did not return to their previous investment option for years, if at all.
-In the long run, then and now, they may have been better staying the course.
+This was a repeat of investor behaviour during the GFC in 2007–08, after which many did not return to their previous investment option for years, if at all.
+In the long run, they would have been better off staying the course.

 Resist the itch to switch

-Kirby Rappell says anecdotal feedback from super funds is that roughly half of those members who switched to cash in March/April 2020 had switched back to their previous investment option by September.
-Unfortunately, many would have missed the best of the upswing, while members who remained on the sidelines stand to lose even more.
+SuperRatings executive director, Kirby Rappell says anecdotal feedback from super funds is that roughly half of those members who switched to cash in March/April 2020 had switched back to their previous investment option by September.
+Unfortunately, many would have missed the best of the upswing, while members who remained on the sidelines lost even more.

 “The challenge is not just when to switch out but when to switch back in.
 It’s hard to time the markets – if it was easy, we’d all be doing it,” says Rappell.